phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 ## Grep

-Grep is an incredibly useful tool for finding a particular word or phrase within a text file.
+Grep is an incredibly useful tool for finding a particular word or phrase or pattern within a text file.

 Let's say you have a copy of the Declaration of Human Rights handy on your machine (you _do_, actually: `human_rights.txt`), and you want to find the part where it talks about freedom of expression, without having to read the whole thing.